RickdeJager/CTF/ALLES2020/ALLESCraft/writeup.md

 Now that we have a way to create a TCP proxy from inside the SpongeForce server, we have all required parts to complete the challenge.

 ### Final goal
 Let's start by giving a quick overview of the game plan here.
-We want to setup a TCP session through an OpenComputers program.
+We want to set up a TCP session through an OpenComputers program.
 We will need 3 pieces of software to realise this goal:
 * A proxy written in Lua, to run the computer.
 * A "middleware" proxy (written in Python).
 * An "Evil" Waterfall proxy, to handle authentication.